joakin/agruntemplate/README.md

 Grunt template
 ==============

-This is a personal fairly complete grunt template for my personal projects.
-It
+This is a personal fairly complete grunt template for personal use.
+It features:
-features:

 * CSS with Stylus and the Axis lib.
 * JS with browserify for *CommonJS* style modules on the browser.